awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

    ```
    Get-SSMAutomationExecution `
        -AutomationExecutionId a4a3c0e9-7efd-462a-8594-01234EXAMPLE
    ```

 ------
 **Note**
-You can also monitor the status of the workflow in the console\.
-In the execution list, choose the execution you just ran and then choose the **Steps** tab\.
-This tab shows he status of the workflow actions\.
+You can also monitor the status of the automation in the console\.
+In the **Automation executions** list, choose the automation you just ran and then choose the **Execution steps** tab\.
+This tab shows the status of the automation actions\.

 ## Related content<a name="systems-manager-automation-multiple-accounts-and-regions-executing-related"></a>